pavel-kirienko/o1heap/README.md

 Memory allocators used in general-purpose (non real-time) applications often leverage a different class of algorithms which may feature poorer worst-case performance metrics but perform (much) better on average.
-For a hard real-time system, the average case performance is generally less irrelevant, hence it can be excluded from analysis.
+For a hard real-time system, the average case performance is generally less relevant, hence it can be excluded from analysis.

 The above-defined theoretical worst-case upper bound H may be prohibitively high for some memory-constrained applications.
-It has been shown [Robson 1975] that under a typical workload, for a sufficiently high amount of memory available to the allocator which is less than *H*, the probability of a (de-)allocation sequence that results in catastrophic fragmentation occurring is low.
+It has been shown [Robson 1975] that under a typical workload, for a sufficiently high amount of memory available to the allocator which is less than *H*, the probability of a (de-)allocation sequence that results in catastrophic fragmentation is low.
 When combined with an acceptable failure probability and a set of adequate assumptions about the behaviors of the application, this property may allow the designer to drastically reduce the amount of memory dedicated to the heap while ensuring a sufficient degree of predictability and reliability.